Matt-Eva/simple-express-backend-demo/README.md

 ## .gitignore and .env

-If we're using a secrete API key within this project, we'll want to find a way to access it in our code without pushing that key up to GitHub.
+If we're using a secret API key within this project, we'll want to find a way to access it in our code without pushing that key up to GitHub.

 We can do this using a combination of two files - a `.gitignore` file and a